C0atRack/GE-Collab/documentation/Doc-Linux Setup.md

 Otherwise, you can jump to [Installing PIP (if missing)](#installing-pip-if-missing)

-## Using Python 3.11 using Dev Containers
+## Working with Python 3.11 via Dev Containers

 A method to use Python 3.11 on a system with a different version is to the Dev Containers Extention for Visual Studio Code.
 Dev Containers utilizes Docker to run a separate Linux system inside of your current distribution.
 By selecting the proper image you can use a Linux system that comes with Python 3.11 installed for development.
 Best of all, Dev Containers will appear mostly seamless while using Visual Studio Code and you will be able to use all of the normal Python debugging features.